Empire State Building (Spokane, Washington): Setting

 The Empire State Building is located at 901 W. Riverside Ave. at the corner of Riverside and Lincoln Street in the heart of Spokane's central business district.
 The historic Spokesman-Review building is located down the block to the west, and the historic Federal Building and U.S. Post Office is located across the street to the north.
-Lincoln Street to the east is classified by the city as a major arterial and Riverside Ave. to the north is classified as a minor arterial.
+The city Lincoln Street to the east as a major arterial and Riverside Ave. to the north is classified as a minor arterial.
 Lincoln Street provides northbound traffic to the Monroe Street Bridge a block-and-a-half to the north.
 Sprague Avenue runs a half-block to the south.

 Architecture

 Designed by architect John K. Dow, the six-story, 96 foot tall Empire State Building sits on a 100-by-90 foot lot, of which it occupies all but the rear five feet.
 It is a steel framework rectangular structure with brick facing the exterior.
 Ground floor walls are 16 inches thick.

 Facades facing Lincoln Street and Riverside Avenue are defined by vertical piers spanning the third through fifth stories with evenly spaced window arcades between them.
 String courses run along the second, third and sixth stories.
 Along the rooftop an elaborate cornice rings the street-facing sides.
 Buff-colored bricks make up the street-facing facades with terra-cotta ornamentation in the form of panels and trim.

 The interior formerly included an interior lift through the atrium of the building that was considered the fastest west of Chicago when it was built.
 The elevator was later moved but the cage in the atrium from the former lift remains alongside the staircase.